-… these seven expressions like ALL THE TIME.
+…you hear these seven expressions like ALL THE TIME.

 People from Montevideo and Buenos Aires have a similar accent when they speak Spanish*.
 As an English-speaker you can be forgiven for thinking that they sound exactly the same.